shashankx86/yt-downloader/Readme.md

-## Audio downloader for youtube
+## Youtube Audio downloader for videos and playlist

 Currently supports only mp3.

-### TODO
+Consist of 3 services:
-1. Download playlists
+- Http server (based on express)
-2. Add docker config with preinstalled ffmpeg
+- Queue Service (based on redis and bull queue) which is responsible for download and converting video
-3. Add option to select the output audio format
+- Client service containing UI (react based) for interacting with the server and the queue